Kosert/YoutubeDownloader/README.md

 - Front-end powered by Bootstrap CSS

 ## Usage note
+**//TODO This needs to be refactored to work regardless of the environment**
 Branch `master` is intended to work behind nginx reverse proxy (`location /youtube`).
 Thus it will not work correctly when accessed directly.
 If you want to run the project without reverse proxy use branch `develop`.
 Alternatively, you can change paths in `main.js` file to as they appear on branch `develop`.

 ## Attributions